-This is an incredibly easy and yummy dish — and easy to “make your own” with the addition of other vegetables, spices or cheese.
-Serve for holidays, potlucks, BBQ’s or alongside any number of great entrees.
-Hope you enjoy!
+This is an incredibly easy and yummy dish — and easy to “make your own” with the addition of other vegetables, spices, or cheese.
+Serve for holidays, potlucks, BBQ’s, or alongside any number of great entrees.
+Hope you enjoy it!

 What do you need to make Cheesy Zucchini Cornbread Casserole: